 Lawrence Township is a medium-sized town located in the state of New Jersey.
 With a population of 32,494 people and five constituent neighborhoods, Lawrence Township is the 50th largest community in New Jersey.

-Lawrence Township is a decidedly white-collar town, with fully 90.15% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Lawrence Township is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Lawrence Township who work in management occupations (13.25%), office and administrative support (12.65%), and sales jobs (10.94%).
+Lawrence Township is a decidedly white-collar town, with fully 87.77% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Lawrence Township is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Lawrence Township who work in management occupations (13.39%), office and administrative support (11.92%), and business and financial occupations (9.86%).

 Also of interest is that Lawrence Township has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Lawrence Township in 2010 was $42,739, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $170,956 for a family of four.
+The per capita income in Lawrence Township in 2018 was $46,774, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $187,096 for a family of four.

 Lawrence Township is an extremely ethnically-diverse town.
 The people who call Lawrence Township home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lawrence Township residents report their race to be White, followed by Asian.
-Important ancestries of people in Lawrence Township include Italian, German, Polish, and English.
+Important ancestries of people in Lawrence Township include Irish, German, Italian, Polish, and English.

 The most common language spoken in Lawrence Township is English.
 Other important languages spoken here include Spanish and Langs. of India.